 The aesthetics of the labia is something very personalised to the individual patient and a wide range of symptoms may prompt women to seek medical attention.
 Having said that, most cases of labial hypertrophy that result in symptoms can be easily confirmed by a visual examination of the labia.
 Labial hypertrophy can result in a loss of confidence with the inability to form intimate relationships with a resultant reduction in emotional well-being for many affected women.

-Enlarged labia may occur on one or both sides, and labial hypertrophy can affect the labia minora and the labia majora, the outer lips that sit on either side of the labia minora.
-Labial hypertrophy is most commonly used to refer to the enlargement of the labia minora or the inner lips.
+Enlarged labia may occur on one or both sides, and labial hypertrophy can affect the labia minora and the labia majora.
+These outer lips sit on either side of the labia minora.
+Labial hypertrophy is commonly referred to the enlargement of the labia minora or the inner lips.
 Women with big labia often have thickened labial tissue with a stretched appearance.
-This can result in the enlarged labia bulging through common items of clothing including swimwear.
+This can result in the enlarged labia bulging through common clothing items, including swimwear.

-Apart from cosmetic considerations, labial hypertrophy can result in significant discomfort from repeated irritation of the labia minora.
-Women often describe tenderness and sensitivity when the labia minora are touched as the inner lips contain more nerve endings compared with the labia majora.
-Enlarged labia can rub on clothing resulting in continual friction and eventually resulting in sensitivity.
+Besides cosmetic considerations, labial hypertrophy can result in significant discomfort from repeated irritation of the labia minora.
+Women often describe tenderness and sensitivity when the labia minora are touched, as the inner lips contain more nerve endings than the labia majora.
+Enlarged labia can rub on clothing, resulting in continual friction and, eventually, sensitivity.
 Women may develop discomfort during sexual intercourse due to large labia exerting undue pressure on the genitalia.
 This problem can also occur during physical exercise.

 The presence of enlarged labial tissue and extra folds of skin may result in some women developing problems with hygiene.
 Labial hypertrophy is linked with an increased incidence of bacterial and fungal infections.